Specialist risk transfer

 Obtain more protection than a seller is willing to give

-Transfer a contingent liability from your balance sheet to that of an insurer
+Transfer a contingent liability from a company's balance sheet to that of an insurer

-Held by the company facing the specific risk in question or, where relevant, the buyer or seller under a purchase agreement.
+A contingent risk insurance policy is held by the company facing the specific risk in question or, where relevant, the buyer or the seller under a purchase agreement.

-This can completely vary depending on the risk in question but typically up to a maximum of ten years.
+The policy period can vary depending on the risk in question, but is typically up to a maximum of ten years.

 Retention or excess

-This is typically a nominal amount or nil.
-In certain circumstances, this will be used to prevent recovery for a certain amount of defense costs.
+The retention, also known as the excess, is typically a nominal amount or nil.
+In certain circumstances, the retention will be used to prevent recovery for a certain amount of defense costs.

-The estimate amount of the liability plus interest, penalties and defense costs.
+The policy limit is the estimate amount of the liability plus interest, penalties and defense costs.

-This is calculated on a case-by-case basis and can range between 5 – 20% of the policy limit.
+The premium is calculated on a case-by-case basis and can range between 5% – 20% of the policy limit.
 Factors affecting the premium include the likelihood of the liability crystalizing, the robustness of the technical defense available and the complexity of the liability.